Thingiverse's Remix function is broken. Here's how to fix it

 <input type="hidden" name="sources[xxxxxxx]" value="xxxxxxx">

 If you can’t find it don’t worry.
 Just select any line.
+Double check what you’re doing here to avoid confusion later.

-Duplicate the original line and substitute the numbers in the name and value properties with the thing id of the thing you want to remix.
+properties with the thing id of the thing you want to remix.
 The thing id is the last part of the URL of the thing’s page.

 When you’re done editing and everything looks good, click away from the textbox area to confirm the changes and go ahead and save your thing.
 Hopefully the right sources should be linked now and life will be good again.